Never a good time for the mower self-drive to quit, my yard is hilly and I just can’t imagine pushing my Honda for an hour and a half.

-Engine to Trans-axle – Trans-axle driven by belt which is driven by the engine pulley.
+Engine to Trans-axle – Trans-axle is driven by a belt which is driven by the engine pulley.

-This is a fancy word for a transmission and an axle that is combined into one assembly.
+This is a fancy word for transmission and an axle that is combined into one assembly.
 Basically, without getting too far into the deep end, it’s what makes your mower move.
 I wrote a complete explanation of trans-axle here (Internal link).
-The power from the engine is transferred to the trans-axle and it in turn sends the power to each of the powered wheels but only when the operator applies the drive lever.
+The power from the engine is transferred to the trans-axle and it, in turn, sends the power to each of the powered wheels but only when the operator applies the drive lever.

 Trans-axle – Trans-axle is the business end of moving your mower.

-To make all this power at the wheels work, you need to be able to turn it off and on, otherwise it’s useless.
+To make all this power at the wheels work, you need to be able to turn it off and on, otherwise, it’s useless.
 A bail lever is used to apply the drive to the wheels on most mowers.
-A bail lever is also known as the dead mans lever, basically means if your hand slips from the lever the mower will stop moving.
+A bail lever is also known as the dead man’s lever, which basically means if your hand slips from the lever the mower will stop moving.

-The same type lever is also used on most mower starting systems.
-The bail lever is connected to the trans-axle control lever, using a braided cable inside a shielded plastic outer, same as a bicycle brake cable.
-If your bail lever lacks tension, it’s a good indication the cable has broken, detached or needs adjustment. it’s all covered in this article.
+The same type of lever is also used on most mower starting systems.
+The bail lever is connected to the trans-axle control lever, using a braided cable inside a shielded plastic outer, the same as a bicycle brake cable.
+If your bail lever lacks tension, it’s a good indication the cable has broken, detached, or needs adjustment. it’s all covered in this article.